-In Tiny Toon Adventures, Buster is a blue bunny, and Babs is a pink one, and sometimes they'll even break out matching props.
+In Tiny Toon Adventures, Buster is a blue bunny, and Babs is a pink one, and (even though they say that they're not related) sometimes they'll even break out matching props.

-Flavio and Marita the hippos from Animaniacs are blue and pinkish-purple respectively.
+Flavio and Marita the hip-hippos from Animaniacs are blue and pinkish-purple respectively.

 Because Disney dates to the early decades of the 20th century, the idea that blue represented calm, soothing, feminine attributes was still popular (with red/pink as the guy hero color).
 Due to this, many of Disney's early female characters from the first golden age are swathed in blue; Pink Girl Blue Boy would emerge slowly but surely much later on.